joelkuiper/OntoLearn-clj/README.md

 for those not annotated using Support Vector Machines with linear kernel.

-Specifically used with [Human Disease Ontology](http://www.disease-ontology.org/) with on a large (5 GB) collection Randomized Clinical Trials.
+Specifically used with [Human Disease Ontology](http://www.disease-ontology.org/) with a large-isch (5 GB) collection Randomized Clinical Trials.

 ## Usage